hazelcast/hazelcast-cpp-client/Reference_Manual.md

 </hazelcast>
 ```

 The code that runs on the entries is implemented in Java on the server side.
 The client side entry processor is used to specify which entry processor should be called.
-For more details about the Java implementation of the entry processor, see the [Entry Processor section](https://docs.hazelcast.com/imdg/latest/computing/entry-processor.html) in the Hazelcast IMDG Reference Manual.
+For more details about the Java implementation of the entry processor, see the [Entry Processor section](https://docs.hazelcast.com/hazelcast/latest/computing/entry-processor.html) in the Hazelcast Reference Manual.

 After the above implementations and configuration are done and you start the server where your library is added to its `CLASSPATH`, you can use the entry processor in the `imap` functions.
 See the following example.